What is Serotonin and Why Should I Care?

 Do that three times and observe your posture again.

 Did your back stretch a little?
 Did your lungs inflate?

 This is the emotion of pride.
 It’s maintained or tracked by the neurotransmitter serotonin.
 In a way, I guess you can say this is the beat that your body and mind follow.
 And you can change that beat, just like so.

 This is more than a cool party trick.
 This is a life changer!
 Unfortunately, most times not it’s for the better.

 Sure, if you’re feeling bad about yourself then this is a handy addition to your private mental arsenal.
 But since health is a state of balance this tool is only good when used in extreme moderation.

-In my case, and probably many others as well, when a person suffering from depression finds out that they can make themselves feel good again, obviously, they don’t think twice and use it as much as they possibly can.
+In my case, and probably many others as well, when a person suffering from depression finds out that they can make themself feel good again, obviously, they don’t think twice and use it as much as they possibly can.